shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ## Plugin Resources

 Plugin meta data and configurations will be configured by using xml files which will be placed like in the example below.
-IDE`s like PhpStorm support auto completion by default for these files if schema file location is valid.
+IDE's like PhpStorm support auto completion by default for these files if schema file location is valid.

 ```
 SwagSloganOfTheDay